 While full-spectrum CBD products contain small amounts of tetrahydrocannabinol (THC), there are THC-free CBD options available.
 Let’s take a look at THC-free CBD, including some of the best THC-free oils available.

 CBD is a cannabinoid found in the cannabis plant.
-Research on CBD is in the early stages and still ongoing.
-But some studies so far show that it has therapeutic potential in certain applications.
-People may use CBD to help with:
+Research on CBD is still ongoing.
+But some studies show that it may have therapeutic potential for:

 Isolate CBD oil contains only CBD.
-No true isolate oil should contain any THC or any other cannabinoid besides CBD.
+True isolate oil should contain zero THC or other cannabinoids besides CBD.

 A note on drug testing

 Even though CBD isolate and broad-spectrum products are THC-free, there’s always a slight chance they may contain trace amounts of THC.

 In rare cases, this may result in a positive drug test.
 If you’re concerned about this, you may want to avoid CBD products altogether.

 We chose these THC-free CBD oils based on specific safety and quality criteria.
 Each oil in this article:

 - is made by a company that provides proof of third-party testing by an ISO 17025-compliant lab